 +39 080 8769072 email@example.com

-The Drosanthemum, known as the popular name “Juppiter’s Beard”, is a succulent plant with groundcover shape belonging to the family Aizoaceae and originating from South Africa.
-It produces small and light green leaves covered by down (probably that’s the origin of the popular nickname) and many little small daisy-shaped and pink flowers that cover the whole plant.
-Due to its particularly abundant flowering it is ideal for borders.
+The Drosanthemum, commonly known also as “dewflowers”, is a succulent plant with groundcover shape in the family Aizoaceae and originating from South Africa.
+It produces small and light green leaves covered by a light down which is probabibly the origin of the plant’s nickname, and many small, daisy-shaped, pink flowers which cover the whole plant.
+Its particularly abundant flowering makes it ideal for borders.

 April, May, June